 One of the most critical tasks I have as an information security consultant is conducting a security gap analysis.
-This analysis provides a comparison of your security programme versus overall security best practices.
+This analysis provides a comparison of your security program versus overall security best practices.

 By comparing your actual practices against industry best practices, you can identify areas where vulnerabilities and risks are lurking and determine any gaps.
 But, more than that, a security gap analysis shows you what you should be doing by giving you the right structure and controls.

 But it’s not enough to merely conduct a security gap analysis – you need to be sure it’s being done correctly.
 Here are four steps that are critical for every information security gap analysis.

 Step 1: Select an industry standard security framework